 Abdominal Aortic Aneurysm (AAA) screening programme

-The Hereford and Worcester AAA Screening programme commenced screening in May 2011.
+The Herefordshire and Worcestershire AAA Screening programme commenced screening in May 2011.

 The aim of the programme is to reduce deaths from ruptured abdominal aortic aneurysms through early detection, appropriate monitoring and treatment.
 We are a community-based programme screening in GP surgeries, Health Centres and Community Hospitals across Herefordshire and Worcestershire.